Non Standard Finite Difference Scheme for Mutualistic Interaction Description

 \subsection{Transient dynamics}

 In this Section a transient analysis has been performed with the purpose to emphasize the possible criticalities of the two considered discretization schemes.

-The phase-plan portraits of NSFD and forward Euler difference equations has been showed in \figurename~\ref{fig:phase-portrait.jpg}\textit{a} and \textit{b} respectively: all the used parameters are the same used for computation of \figurename~\ref{fig:phaseplane.jpg}, exception for the time step that now is $\Delta t=6\cdot 10^{-2}$.
-The red points are the values assumed for the initial populations and blue points represent the evolution of the system with the increase of iterations.
+The phase--plane portraits of NSFD and Forward--Euler difference equations has been shown in \figurename~\ref{fig:phase-portrait.jpg}\textit{a} and \textit{b} respectively: all the used parameters are the same used for computation of \figurename~\ref{fig:phaseplane.jpg}, exception for the time step that now is $\Delta t=6\cdot 10^{-2}$.
 From the comparison it is possible to observe some differences highlighted by red rectangles in the \figurename~\ref{fig:phase-portrait.jpg}\textit{b} named with $\rm D_1$ and $\rm D_2$.
-The Figures \ref{fig:phase-portrait.jpg}\textit{c} and \textit{d} represent the magnification of what happens in $\rm D_1$ and $\rm D_2$ respectively: it is possible to note that in subdomain $\rm D_1$ the population x assumes negative values for about $y\ge 45$ and the population y assumes negative values for about $x\ge 45$.
-All these negative values appear in the transient.
+The subplots \ref{fig:phase-portrait.jpg}\textit{c} and \textit{d} represent the magnification of what happens in $\rm D_1$ and $\rm D_2$ respectively: it is possible to note that in subdomain $\rm D_1$ the population $x$ assumes negative values for about $y\ge 45$ and the population y assumes negative values for about $x\ge 45$.
+All these negative values appear during the transient.